madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 ## Concluding thoughts

 Here it is, another comonad tutorial.
-I don't think it is any better than the others but it produces something different.
-A good exercise for strengthening your comonad-fu would be coding the Game of Life with the rules encoded as a reduction and board represented as a two dimensional array.
-Or perhaps you pursue understanding it categorically and then come and tell me about it.
+I don't think it is any better than the others, but it produces something different.
+A good exercise for strengthening your comonad-fu would be coding Conway's Game of Life with the rules encoded as a reduction and the board represented as a two dimensional array.
+Perhaps you pursue understanding it categorically; in that case, come and tell me about it.

+Happy past, present, and future holidays.

 The full program is below for your convenience.